 The internal organ system and the movement system are functionally connected and continuously influencing each other.
 Dysfunction in one may result in dysfunction of the other and vice versa.
 Reflex changes resulting from visceral dysfunction or structural pathology have consequences throughout the entire movement system.
 Visceral irritation causes a complex of reflex changes called visceral patterns, which are very distinctive for each organ.
 In clinical practice, one of the most critical aspects of these visceral patterns is the way they influence muscle function.

-The course will focus on viscero-somatic patterns resulting from gastrointestinal tract (GIT) dysfunctionas well as pelvic floor dysfunction, functional sterility and breathing disorders.
-Special attention will also be given to the relationship between visceral function, and the muscle complex DNS defines as the Integrated Stabilizing System of the Spine (ISSS).
+The course will focus on viscero-somatic patterns resulting from gastrointestinal tract (GIT) dysfunctionas well as swallowing problems, breathing disorders, non-specific abdominal or pelvic pain, pelvic floor dysfunction and functional sterility.
+Special attention will be given to the relationship between visceral function, and the muscle complex DNS defines as the Integrated Stabilizing System of the Spine (ISSS).
 Muscles constituting the ISSS are deep intrasegmental spinal muscles, pelvic floor, diaphragm, transversus abdominis, rectus and oblique abdominals, intercostal muscles, and deep neck flexors.
 Abnormal diaphragmatic function often presents in patients suffering from both GIT dysfunction and chronic back pain.
 Petr's research in this area, published in JBMT, is available here https://www.rehabps.cz/data/JBMT_Leg_raise.pdf

 GIT dysfunction forms a group of diseases without any clear structural pathology that may have a significant influence on a patient’s health; its consequences are complex and are also reflected in the function of the locomotor system.
 It is essential to bear in mind that in patients with internal organ pathology, irritation and reflex changes in the locomotor system occur as a rule, i.e., muscle TrPs, joint blockages, soft tissue dysfunction, and altered motor stereotypes.
 Patients with diagnoses involving the internal organ system are thus important potential clients of the rehabilitation specialists.